 Cambridge Home School

 This is an online school set up in 2011 by teachers who wanted to support the home education community in the UK.
 It offers a range of GCSEs and A-levels.

 Distance Learning Centre

 This organisation provides distance learning courses, including some GCSEs and A-levels.
 It is for students who cannot or do not wish to attend a college or other institution.
 It offers a variety of other courses as well.

 French Tuition online

 This site offers a variety of options, both Key Stage Three and IGCSE French.
 It does so in an online environment, with payments by instalments.
 The site offers additional help for those studying French elsewhere, from a native French speaker.
 It also has courses specifically designed for home educated students.

 This school offers online tuition in National Curriculum subjects for students aged 10 and above, including IGCSE provision.
 Started in September 2005, this is designed for home educated students in the UK or abroad.
 Anyone wanting to take GCSE exams would sit their exams at the nearest exam location or at a destination of choice in the UK or abroad.
 InterHigh also has its own exam centre in South Wales.

 Little Arthur Independent School

 This school offers packs and tuition for home educators aged 11-16, including IGCSEs in the basic core subjects.
-They are based in the Scilly Isles, and exams must be taken at their centre.
+They are based in the Scilly Isles, and students have to take exams at their centre.

 National Extension College (NEC)

-This organisation offers a wide variety of distance learning opportunities, including IGCSEs, GCSEs and A-levels, with tutors who can help with problems and will mark assignments.
+This organisation offers a wide variety of distance learning opportunities.
+These include IGCSEs, GCSEs and A-levels.
+There are tutors who can help with problems and will mark assignments.
 They can sometimes offer facilities to take the exams in Cambridge.